timcockrell-usa/cATO-app/DEPLOYMENT_GUIDE.md

 cd ~/cATO-app
 pwd

-# 2. Set up azd environment (one-time setup)
+# 2. Initialize azd for existing project (NOT template)
-azd auth login  # If not already logged in azd init --template .  # Initialize from current directory
+azd auth login  # If not already logged in azd init  # Initialize WITHOUT --template flag (this creates azd config for existing project)

+# When prompted:
+# - "What would you like to do with these files?" → Select "Continue with this directory"
+# - "Environment name:" → Type "dev"
+# - The project already has azure.yaml so it will use that configuration

 # 3. Set required environment variables
 azd env set AZURE_LOCATION "eastus2"